davidliwei/awesome-CRISPR/README.md

 - [casTLE](https://bitbucket.org/dmorgens/castle) - [python] - Based on empirical Bayesian framework to account for multiple sources of variability, including reagent efficacy and off-target effects.
 - [CaRpools](https://github.com/boutroslab/caRpools) - [R] - A pipeline for end-to-end analysis of pooled CRISPR/Cas9 screening data.
 Including in-depth analysis of screening quality and sgRNA phenotypes.
 - [CERES](https://depmap.org/ceres/) - [R] -  A algorithm to estimate gene-dependency levels from CRISPR-Cas9 essentiality screens while accounting for this effect.
-- [CrispRVariants](https://github.com/markrobinsonuzh/CrispRVariants) - [R] - An R-based toolkit for counting, localising and plotting targeted insertion and deletion variant combinations from CRISPR-Cas9 mutagenesis experiments.
 - [JACKS](https://github.com/felicityallen/JACKS) [python] - A Bayesian method that jointly analyses screens performed with the same guide RNA library.
 - [MAGeCK](https://bitbucket.org/liulab/mageck) - [python] - Model-based Analysis of Genome-wide CRISPR-Cas9 Knockout (MAGeCK) for prioritizing single-guide RNAs, genes and pathways in genome-scale CRISPR/Cas9 knockout screens.
-- [MAGeCK-VISPR](https://bitbucket.org/liulab/mageck-vispr) - [python] - A comprehensive quality control, analysis and visualization workflow for CRISPR/Cas9 screens.
 - [MAGeCKFlute](https://bitbucket.org/liulab/mageckflute/) - [R] - A pipeline for perform computational analysis of CRISPR screens.
 MAGeCKFlute combines the MAGeCK and MAGeCK-VISPR algorithms and incorporates additional downstream analysis functionalities.
+- [MAGeCK-VISPR](https://bitbucket.org/liulab/mageck-vispr) - [python] - A comprehensive quality control, analysis and visualization workflow for CRISPR/Cas9 screens.
 - [STARS](https://portals.broadinstitute.org/gpp/public/software/stars) - [python] - A gene-ranking algorithm for genetic perturbation screens, computing a score for genes using the probability mass function of a binomial distribution.
 To analyze either shRNA or sgRNA based screening data.